 28. The Festival accepts no liability for any item of equipment or clothing etc. which may be damaged or stolen at any time during the competition.

 29. Certificates may only be collected by the teacher or a designated assistant during breaks or at the end of the day.

 30. Trophies won by competitors can be kept by them at the festival's discretion.

 31. Teachers must ensure that any student who is likely to receive a trophy or award is present at the presentations, or that someone is happy to collect on their behalf.
 In the case of the winner not being present the teacher will be charged postage if they wish for the trophy to be posted to them / the dancer.

-32. No personal jewellery is allowed with the exception of medical items.
+32. No jewellery is to be worn on stage with the exception of medical items and props.

 33. Competitors with tattoos must ensure they are concealed.

 34. Teachers are responsible for their students behaviour at all times.
 The teacher is responsible for checking the dressing rooms to ensure everything is in order before leaving the premises.

 35. Eating and drinking in the changing rooms is not allowed.